 It’s 2026, so we hope we don’t have to start this part with something obvious like saying that buying an email list is not an option.
 Not only is it illegal, but it also results in poor campaign performance.
 Only sending emails to people who really want to and agreeing to receive emails from you makes sense.

+Double opt-in is a two-step subscription confirmation process in which a new subscriber first fills in a sign-up form.
+Then, they receive an automated confirmation email and must click a link to verify their address before being added to the list.
 Building a clean and engaged subscriber list should start with the implementation of a double opt-in process.
-It requires leads to confirm their email addresses after the initial sign-up.
-This practice ensures genuine interest and significantly reducing the likelihood of spam complaints and invalid addresses.
-It will also signal to Internet Service Providers (ISPs) that your emails are desired, positively impacting your sender reputation.
+It requires leads to confirm their email addresses after the initial sign-up, ensuring genuine interest and significantly reducing the likelihood of spam complaints and invalid addresses.

 Email list hygiene